vilhohelenius/bmi_prediction_from_microbiome_data/README.md

-# Microbiome-based BMI prediction using machine learning
+# Comparative Evaluation of Machine Learning Models for BMI Prediction from Gut Microbiome Data

 This repository contains the code used in the master's thesis: